Applying Pharmacogenetic Algorithms to Individualize Dosing of Warfarin

 dosing and safety in patients who are being started on warfarin therapy.
 Warfarin, a blood

-thinner (anticoagulant) prescribed to 1-2 million patients in the US, is a leading cause of
+thinner (anticoagulant) prescribed to 1-2 million patients in the United States, is a

-drug-related adverse events (e. g., severe bleeding), in large part due to dramatic (20-fold)
+leading cause of drug-related adverse events (e. g., severe bleeding), in large part due to

-differences between individuals in dose requirements.
-At least half of this variability now
+dramatic (20-fold) differences between individuals in dose requirements.
+At least half of

-can be explained by 3 common genetic variants, age, body size, and sex; however, warfarin
+this variability now can be explained by 3 common genetic variants, age, body size, and sex;

-therapy continues to begin with the same dose in every patient with the correct individual
+however, warfarin therapy continues to begin with the same dose in every patient with the

-dose determined by trial and error.
-This study proposes to determine genetic variations the
+correct individual dose determined by trial and error.
+This study proposes to determine

-same day from DNA simply obtained by swabbing the inside of the cheek and use this
+genetic variations the same day from DNA simply obtained by swabbing the inside of the cheek

-500-1000 individuals who are initiating warfarin therapy for various clotting disorders
+in up to 500-1000 individuals who are initiating warfarin therapy for various clotting

-across a large healthcare system in order to demonstrate improved dosing effectiveness,
+disorders across a large healthcare system in order to demonstrate improved dosing

-efficiency, and safety with genetic-based dosing, which could lead to a nationwide
+effectiveness, efficiency, and safety with genetic-based dosing, which could lead to a

-application resulting in as much as a $1 billion dollar annual benefit in healthcare
+nationwide application resulting in as much as a $1 billion dollar annual benefit in

 Clinical Details